Financial plans should not change as a result of interest rates, advisers say

-The Federal Reserve tossed a bucket of ice water on the economy this week by boosting its benchmark interest rate from 2.25% to 2.5% in an effort to bring runaway inflation under control.
+The Federal Reserve tossed a bucket of ice water on the economy last week by boosting its benchmark interest rate from 2.25% to 2.5% in an effort to bring runaway inflation under control.

 This increase, combined with another 0.75% increase just weeks ago, are the largest rate hikes in years, and are a marked contrast to interest rates in the depths of the COVID-19 pandemic, when they were kept near zero.
 It has led many investors and everyday consumers to wonder how they should proceed in a volatile environment.